 The Contextualized Health Research Synthesis Program

-Health research--synthesized and contextualized for use in Newfoundland and Labrador
+Health research - synthesized and contextualized for use in Newfoundland and Labrador

 CHRSP is an innovative program designed to increase the use of scientific evidence in healthcare decision making.
 Working in partnership with the provincial healthcare system to identify questions of urgent importance, CHRSP synthesizes existing research evidence and contextualizes findings to support evidence-based decisions in the Newfoundland and Labrador healthcare system.

-The CHRSP approach involves decision makers and researchers working together to:
+CHRSP's approach involves decision makers and researchers working together to:

 - focus on specific issues, rather than broad research themes;